Hepatitis comparison_ A, B, and C

 Hepatitis A

-Hepatitis A is a short-term (acute) liver infection caused by the hepatitis A virus (HAV).
-It does not lead to chronic disease and usually resolves on its own.
+Hepatitis A is a short-period (acute) liver infection caused by the hepatitis A infectious agent (HAV).
+It does not lead to deadly disease and usually subside on it own.

 Hepatitis B

-Hepatitis B is caused by the hepatitis B virus (HBV).
-It can be either acute or chronic and may lead to serious liver complications if untreated.
+Hepatitis B happens by the hepatitis B infectious agent (HBV).
+It can either be acute or deadly and may lead to severe liver issues if attention is not paid to it.

 Hepatitis C

-Hepatitis C is caused by the hepatitis C virus (HCV).
-It is often chronic and can silently damage the liver over many years.
+Hepatitis C is created by the hepatitis C infectious agent (HCV).
+It is often lasting and can silently destroy the liver over long period.

 Key Differences Between Hepatitis A, B, and C